cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ### The Troubleshooting section doesn't have an issue that I'm having.
 What now?

-First, try to narrow down the most probable source of the issue you've encountered.
+First, try to narrow down the most probable source of the issue you've encountered, if possible.

 For cPanel-specific issues, [cPanel ELevate issue tracker](https://github.com/cpanel/elevate/issues) is the most appropriate place to report them.

 For CloudLinux-specific issues, report them in the [CloudLinux ELevate issue tracker](https://github.com/cloudlinux/elevate/issues) or contact CloudLinux Support with a description of the encountered problem.

+For issues with the underlying Leapp framework, report them in the [AlmaLinux Leapp repository issue tracker](https://github.com/AlmaLinux/leapp-repository/issues).

 When filing an issue, include:
 - Steps to reproduce the issue